Zamani Project

 The Zamani Project is part of the African Cultural Heritage Sites and Landscapes Database.
 Zamani is a research group at the University of Cape Town, which acquires, models, presents and manages spatial and other data from cultural heritage sites.
 The present focus of the Zamani project is Africa, with the principal objective of developing "The African Cultural Heritage Sites and Landscapes Database".
 Zamani comes from the Swahili phrase "Hapo zamani za kale" which means "Once upon a time", and can be used to mean 'the past'.
-The word is derived from Arabic root for temporal vocabulary, 'Zaman,' and appears in several languages around the world.
+The word is derived from Farsi(Persian) root for temporal vocabulary, 'Zaman,' and appears in several languages around the world.

 History

 The Zamani initiative was conceptualised in the Geomatics Division of the University of Cape Town by Professor Heinz Rüther in 2001 in collaboration with ITHAKA and Aluka as the "African Cultural Heritage Sites and Landscapes Database" in 2004 with a number of sequential grants from the Andrew W. Mellon Foundation.
 The project developed out of a long history of heritage documentation in the Geomatics division reaching from conventional mapping of archaeological sites in the early stages of the project to advanced digital modeling of complex sites in its present phase.